SumiSastri/dev-blogs/docs/computer-code/part4-webpack.md

 ## What is the difference between Babel and Webpack?

-webpack is mainly a JavaScript bundler for ES6 modules.
+Webpack is mainly a JavaScript bundler for ES6 modules.
 Babel is mainly a transpiler.
 Babel and webpack are often used together.
 In the next section I review Babel in a little more detail.